-BI 212 Anatomy and Physiology I
+BIO E211 Anatomy & Physiology I

-Prerequisites: Both a laboratory-based college biology and a laboratory-based college chemistry or equivalent.
-Prerequisite or Parallel: EN 101.
+Prerequisite: Both a laboratory-based college biology and a laboratory-based college chemistry or equivalent.
+Prerequisite or Parallel: ENG E101.

 The first semester of a two semester course.
 Lecture and laboratory will stress the molecular and cellular theories of body homeostasis.
 Topics include the structure of cells and tissues and the integumentary, skeletal, muscular and nervous systems with an underlying stress on their chemical functioning.
 Lab deals with chemical analysis, histology, bone and muscle identification, articulations, and nervous system anatomy.
-3 hours of lecture and 3 hours of laboratory.

-BI 213 Anatomy and Physiology II
+BIO E212 Anatomy & Physiology II

-Prerequisites: Both a laboratory-based college biology and a laboratory-based college chemistry or equivalent and BI 212.
+Prerequisite: Both a laboratory-based college biology and a laboratory-based college chemistry or equivalent and BIO E211.